20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 A more detailed analysis can be found in the section:

 First of all, we tried to replicate the analysis outlined in the paper.
 We used the same parameters provided there, and verified equilibrium.
 Curiously, in the case of logarithmic utility we weren't able to replicate the paper results for the smallest standard deviation provided.
-In general, this is a sympthom of the more general fact that the game-theoretic scenarios detailed in the paper are fragile.
+This could be a question of how the distribution is computed in detail.
+This is a symptom of the more general fact that the game-theoretic scenarios detailed in the paper are fragile.
 In our opinion, this depends on two main factors:

 - The price of the service is taken to be very low with respect to the cost of the transaction.
 Looking at the examples in the paper, **Seller** is reserving **5000000** units of gas for a fixed price of 100.
 The payment for using the Ledger Hedger service is just **101**, which is **4** orders of magnitude less than the amounts being considered.
 So we see that all things staying equal the utility increment with respect to not using Ledger Hedger is marginal for **Seller**.
 - In the paper, using the service has costs: **Seller** has to pay a fee to accept the Ledger Hedger contract and to close it.
 In particular, acceptance is priced in at **75000** units of gas for a price of **100**, which makes **7500000**.

 So, just considering this, **Seller** incurs a cost that is **4** orders of magnitude higher than the price paid by **Buyer**.
 This choice of parameters makes the protocol extremely fragile, something that is counteracted only by the fact that we are using very concave utility functions, which represent quite high risk-aversity.

-Indeed, we find out that in a risk-neutral scenario there is no difference between using or not using Ledger-Hedger *if and only if* the usage fees and payments are *both* set to **0**, meaning that the protocol is essentially 'free to use for everyone'.
+Indeed, in a risk-neutral scenario there is no difference between using or not using Ledger-Hedger *if and only if* the usage fees and payments are *both* set to **0**, meaning that the protocol is essentially 'free to use for everyone'.

 Summarizing, our main findings are the following:
 - Running the protocol with the parameters provided in the paper makes no sense, as the advantage in using Ledger-Hedger is very low even for very risk-averse players.
-- Using Ledger-Hedger makes players incur in extra costs: **Seller** pays a fee for using the platform, whereas **Buyer** pays a (smaller) fee for using the platform *and* has also to pay **Seller** a price premium.
+- Using Ledger-Hedger makes players incur  extra costs: **Seller** pays a fee for using the platform, whereas **Buyer** pays a (smaller) fee for using the platform *and* has also to pay **Seller** a price premium.
 - These expenses are only offset by the risk-aversity of the players.
 The more risk-averse they are, the more it makes sense for them to carry these extra costs.
 - Varying the price parameter won't help much, as price constitutes revenue for **Seller** but a cost for **Buyer**.
 So the more we make it convenient for the former, the less we make it convenient for the latter, and vice-versa.
 - As it is instantiated, the protocol is so brittle that even small changes in the standard deviation of future gas price distribution disturb the equilibrium.
 - To make the protocol more robust, the only viable option is lowering the fees for the usage of the platform, which constitute a cost both for **Buyer** and for **Seller**.
-- Finally, we hypothesize that the situation could change if **Buyer** and **Seller** have private information about the future gas price distribution.
+- Finally, we hypothesize that the situation could change if **Buyer** and **Seller** have differential, private information about the future gas price distribution.
 That is, the future gas price distribution is not anymore assumed to be a normal curve centered around the current price.
 This has not been simulated yet, as it was not included in the current working package.

 # Installation